 What students need to look for is accreditation.
 Accreditation is what makes a diploma from The Local Craft Store College of Sewing, legally different than a diploma from, say, the University of California at Los Angeles.

 Accreditation is a mark of accepted academic standards that all institutions have agreed upon.
 This is what legally allows them to award degrees.
 Christian universities must adhere to the same standards as secular universities in order to receive accreditation.
 There are only a handful of accrediting agencies in the United States, and accreditation is revisited periodically.
 Many Christian universities are accredited through Southern Association of Colleges and Schools, although there are other agencies.

-In short, you cannot receive a master’s degree at a Christian college, but you can receive one at a Christian university as long as it’s accredited.
+In short, you can receive a master’s degree at a Christian university as long as it’s accredited.